Alice M. Batchelder: Education and early career

 Batchelder was born Alice Moore in Wilmington, Delaware.
 She graduated from Ohio Wesleyan University in 1964, where she met her future husband, William G. Batchelder.
 Batchelder received her Juris Doctor degree from the University of Akron School of Law in 1971, and her Master of Laws (LL.M.) degree from the University of Virginia School of Law in 1988.
 Batchelder briefly taught English and had a private legal practice from 1971 to 1983 in Medina, Ohio, near Cleveland.

 Federal judicial service

 Bankruptcy court service

 In 1983, Batchelder was appointed a Judge of the United States bankruptcy court for the Northern District of Ohio.
 Her service as a bankruptcy judge ended on April 4, 1985 when she was elevated to district judge.

 District court service

 On February 28, 1985, President Ronald Reagan nominated Batchelder to a seat, created by 98 Stat.
 333, on the United States District Court for the Northern District of Ohio.
 She was confirmed by the United States Senate on April 3, 1985.
 She received her commission on April 4, 1985.
-Batchelder's service on the district court position was officially terminated on January 4, 1992, due to her elevation to the Sixth Circuit Court.
+Batchelder's service on the district court position was officially terminated on January 4, 1992, due to her elevation to the court of appeals.